Custom SwiftUI Modifier with Expo UI

 Beto, April 2026

-I built a rotatingBorder modifier for Inkigo, my AI tattoo app doing ~$650/mo MRR.
+I tested it on Inkigo, my AI tattoo app doing ~$650/mo MRR, by building a reusable rotatingBorder modifier.
 Drop it on any Expo UI view, chain it like any other modifier, get an animated gradient border.

 New to local Expo modules?
 Start with Extending Expo UI with SwiftUI, then come back.